Autism (Part 1) • Autism (Part 2) • Autism and job • ADHD • Monotropism

-Quite curious, but some of the autism and ADHD traits described in this site are different manifestations of the same phenomenon
+Many autism and ADHD traits are different manifestations of the same phenomenon

-Conversely, polytropism is a more scattered attentional pattern.
-It would be the tendency to distribute attention over a wider range of interests or stimuli, which is inherent in most neurotypical individuals.
-It's hypothesized by some that this polytropic attention style is evolutionary advantageous for social species like humans.
-By attending to a wide range of stimuli, people can better navigate complex social environments, pick up on a variety of cues, and respond to changing circumstances.
+Conversely, polytropism is a more all-encompassing attentional pattern which uses many information processing channels simultaneously.
+It would be the ability (and the tendency!) to distribute attention over a wider range of interests or stimuli, which is inherent in most neurotypical individuals.
+It's hypothesized by some that this polytropic attention model is evolutionary advantageous for social species like humans.
+By attending to a wide range of stimuli, people can better navigate complex social environments, pick up on a variety of cues, and respond to changing circumstances including danger.

-This is not to say that monotropic attention doesn't have its advantages; the deep focus can lead to profound insights and expertise in specific areas.
+This is not to say that monotropic mind doesn't have its advantages.
+The deep focus can lead to profound insights and expertise in specific areas.
 Monotropic people, when engrossed in their area of interest, might dive deeper into a subject than polytropic individuals.
 This can lead to a profound understanding and mastery of a particular domain.
+Anyway, monotropism is not an abnormality or a medical condition, and it can have both challenges and strengths.
+Human society as a whole only benefits from diversity of methods of processing and making sense of the surrounding world.

 Some of the autism and ADHD traits associated with monotropism